Skip to Content Skip to Footer

 Paso 6

-Tu bebé necesita un descanso si lo ves tragar rápido, con los ojos muy abiertos, los dedos separados, si se asfixia o le caen gotas de leche por las comisuras de la boca.
+Tu bebé necesita un descanso si lo ves tragar rápido, con los ojos muy abiertos, los dedos separados, si se ahoga o le caen gotas de leche por las comisuras de la boca.
 Simplemente, baja el biberón para que la tetina quede vacía, pero permanezca en la boca.
 Vuelve a colocar el biberón en una posición plana lateral después de que el bebé comience a succionar activamente.

 Paso 7